-It has become tradition apparently: One of my best experiences at work is still to organize, execute and support our famous workshops.
-After two workshop series about Formula 1 at the beginning of this year, we offered a new workshop series about drone design.
+It has become tradition, apparently; one of my favorite tasks at work is still to organize, execute and support our famous workshops.
+After two successful workshop series about Formula 1 at the beginning of this year, we have offered a new workshop series about drone design.

-The workshop series took place once a week from October 15th until November 5th.
-In contrast to our former workshops, this time we focused on makers and those who want to design or modify their own drone design.
+The workshop series took place once a week, from October 15th until November 5th.
+In contrast to our former workshops, this time we have focused on makers and those who want to design or modify their own drone design.

-Constructing on the knowledge of the previous sessions, in the third session of the workshop we talked about virtual drop crash simulations.
-In contrast to the simulation which we set up before, a virtual crash test is a full transient simulation.
+Building on the knowledge gained in the previous sessions, the third session of the workshop covered virtual drop crash simulations.
+In contrast to the simulation that we set up before, a virtual crash test is a full transient simulation.
 Simulating the impact of the drone for several velocities helped us understand the critical falling velocity for our design.

-Finally in the fourth session, we investigated the impact of vibrations which can have a negative influence regarding the stiffness and the maneuverability.
-The engine can cause periodic simulations since it contains a rotating body.
+Finally, in the fourth session, we investigated the impact of vibrations, which can have a negative impact on stiffness and maneuverability.
+The engine can cause periodic simulations because it contains a rotating body.